-Welcome to Exoplanet Watch!
+Welcome!
 We're glad you're here!

 You can play with this artist's concept of the exoplanet called HAT-P-32 b.
 Click and drag your mouse to move the exoplanet.
 Click on the "+" to see more information about the exoplanet.
 Credit: NASA's Eyes on Exoplanets